williamjussiau/FlowControl/README.md

 # :cyclone: FlowControl
-The FlowControl toolbox is an open-source toolbox addressing the simulation and control of 2D incompressible flows.
+The FlowControl toolbox is an open-source toolbox addressing the simulation and control of 2D incompressible flows at low Reynolds number.
 It aims at providing a user-friendly way to simulate flows with actuators and sensors, a possibility to readily define new use-cases and support for operators & frequency responses computations.

 This page contains introductory information about the toolbox.
 For more in-depth content, feel free to consult [the Wiki](https://github.com/williamjussiau/FlowControl/wiki).